raythree/redux-action-binder/README.md

   }
 }
 ```
 Note that getBoundActions returns an object who's properties are functions.
-Calling
-posts() the first time will invoke bindActionCreators on all post actions and subsequent
-calls will return the already bound actions.
-Actions are bound only once per each module.
+Calling posts() the first time will invoke bindActionCreators on all post actions and subsequent calls will return the already bound actions.
+Actions are bound only once per each module. *NOTE:* See warning about testing below.

 ### What gets bound
 The actionBinder currently imports *all named* functions from the modules provided.
 If the modules include other functions you can tell the actionBinder to ignore them by providing a second argument: